EU roaming and international calls explained

 Which countries are included?

 The EU regulation includes the European Economic Area (EEA).
-This means all the providers include Switzerland, the Channel Islands, Iceland, the Isle of Man and Liechtenstein in their list of countries with free roaming.
+This means all the providers include the Channel Islands, Iceland, the Isle of Man and Liechtenstein in their list of countries with free roaming.
+Vodafone, EE, O2 and Three also include Switzerland, but some smaller providers, including Virgin, don't.

 But some providers have added extra countries to the free roaming list to make their offering look more attractive.